 - Registration in curricular offerings totaling at least twelve (12) credits; and

 - Completion of requirements for credit in curricular offerings totaling at least ten (10) credits.

 - Definition of “Semester.”
 A “semester” is one of two terms in an academic year.

 Each semester contains at least fourteen (14) continuous weeks of classes, subject to holidays and vacations, followed by reading and examination periods.
 Enrollment in credit offerings in a summer term or another term outside the academic year is not enrollment in a semester and thus does not constitute residency credit.
 Summer and other term courses do count however towards total credits earned and towards a student’s GPA.

-- Continuous Full-Time Enrollment for Six Semesters.
+- Continuous Full-Time Enrollment for Six Semesters for Residential JD Students.
 A student must complete within a three-year period the six (6) semesters of full-time enrollment required for the Juris Doctor degree.
 The only exceptions to this requirement are:

 - A leave of absence as provided in Rule XI;

 - Admission of a student with advanced residency standing under Rule X;